ParagDeshpande/AuthenticationAndroid/README.md

 # Android Authentication with Google Firebase

-This app provides Google firebase authentication and demonstrates its functionality.
+This app provides Google firebase authentication and demonstrates its functionality.<br />
-\n
-So what sort of things this app can do:
+So what sort of things this app can do:<br />
 1. Add new user
 2. Login with existing account
 3. Re-set password with forgot password functionality